ncmsops/dev-manual/commit-to-cust-flow.md

 # Commit flow

-## Principles
+## Configuration management (TODO)

-- Maintain deployment-record = snapshot of the environment on the VM, for every deployment
-- Record test-results.
-They stay with the deployment-record
+   - Flow of env from devfusion to test / production
+   - Config of firewall
+   - Config of API gateway (kong)
-- Any merge into main is good-to-go for test and deployment
+   - Change of env for test

-Recommended for efficiency:

-- Frequent merge to main (max life of a branch is 3 days)
-- Automate the setup and test steps
+   - Change of env for debug

 ## Development